 No matter how beautiful the artwork, no matter how well displayed the exhibit, at some point in a museum visit, the attention begins to wander.
 It is easier to appreciate Cezanne’s “Fruit and a Jug on a Table’’ when you’re not thinking about eating the fruit.
-Fortunately, area museums offer plenty of in-house dining options, from from the ICA’s recently renovated Water Cafe to the MFA’s more-polished Bravo, helmed by executive chef Tim Partridge.
+Fortunately, area museums offer plenty of in-house dining options, from no-frills cafes to full-service restaurants.

 Closed since November, the Isabella Stewart Gardner Museum reopens Jan.
 19, debuting a new wing designed by Renzo Piano.
 It also debuts the new Cafe G. Chef Peter Crowley, who has headed the Gardner’s cafe since 2002, will be operating in a space three times larger than the old.
 The full-service restaurant will be open during museum hours, featuring French-influenced, bistro-style food prepared with local, seasonal ingredients.
 The new menu will feature small plates and entrees.
 There will also be themed menus that change each month, reflecting what’s happening at the museum - say, an Italian-themed menu tied to the Italian collection.
 Cafe G is surrounded by glass on three sides, immersing guests in the gardens outside.
 In warmer months, there is outdoor seating.